Table of Contents Show

 Lake Champlain is a significant part of Vermont covering its northwestern border.
 It is home to over 80 species of fish and over 300 different types of birds.

-Lake Champlain Valley is the most populated part of Vermont which hosts live music concerts, has various pubs, and hubs other exciting things to do in Vermont.
+Lake Champlain Valley is the most populated part of Vermont which hosts live music concerts, has various pubs, and hubs other exciting things to do.
 For visitors who loves water excursion, there are activities like canoeing, tubing, boating, fishing, kayaking, and more.

-During the winter season when Lake Champlain froze over, tourists can ice-skate, ice-fish, or play ice-hockey over it.
-All these sporty things to do in Vermont will feed the adventure side of you.
+During the winter season when Lake Champlain freezes over, tourists can ice-skate, ice-fish, or play ice hockey over it.
+All these sporty things will feed the adventure side of you.

 7. Woodstock, VT